stccenter/PlanetaryDefense/README.md

 It should start a back end port

 ## Using database to connect back end
+Open pgAdmin and connect to your database.
+Create a table using query:

 The data of project should be store to your own database, different database have their own python connection library.
 Here we use the example of postgresql.